gnss-sdr/geniuss-place/_sp-blocks/05-input-filter.md

 $$ \begin{equation} E_s = \sum_{l=1}^{L} | y[l] |^2 . \end{equation} $$

 The random variable $$ \frac{E_s}{\sigma^2} $$ follows a [chi-squared distribution](https://en.wikipedia.org/wiki/Chi-squared_distribution) with $$ 2L $$ degrees of freedom.
-According with the tabulated values of that distribution, it is possible to set the threshold that produces a given probability of false alarm.
+According to the tabulated values of that distribution, it is possible to set the threshold that produces a given probability of false alarm.
 When the segment's energy exceeds the detection threshold, then the segment is processed with the interference mitigation algorithm.

 Note that $$ \sigma^2 $$ should be estimated by a noise floor power estimation method.
 With the purpose of minimizing the random effects, several noise power estimations are averaged on consecutive signal segments.
 In addition, as the receiver background noise may change along the time, the estimation of $$ \sigma^2 $$ is performed periodically.
 In this sense, the minimum signal length to be processed (filtered by a mitigation input filter) is one signal segment because the detection of an interference affects to the entire segment.
 The figure below summarizes the underlying idea.